conedevelopment/sprucecss-site-eleventy/src/blog/how-to-configure-spruce-css-in-your-project.md

     └── main.scss
 ```

+{% notification %}
-<Notification type="info">You can see this file structure in action at our <a href="https://github.com/conedevelopment/sprucecss-starter-kit">Spruce CSS Starter Kit</a>.</Notification>
+You can see this file structure in action at our [Spruce CSS Starter Kit](https://github.com/conedevelopment/sprucecss-starter-kit).
+{% endnotification %}

 ## _index.scss